 The difference in form makes sense when you consider their different uses.
 An acoustic guitar will be perfect to play arpeggios or certain rhythms, but if you want to play a solo, especially one with sharp notes, the electric guitar will be more suitable.

 The electric guitar is more versatile than an acoustic or a classical guitar.
 You’ll be able to do anything you could do on an acoustic guitar, plus much more.
-An electric guitar will let you play proper solos up to the 12th or 14th fretboard.
+An electric guitar will let you play proper solos up to the 12th or 14th fret on the fretboard.

 On an electric guitar you can play music with a faster tempo, and put together different techniques without pause - styles like legato, slide, hammer-on, pull-off, etc. The thinner, longer neck is easier to move your hands along and transition from chord to chord.
 The strings are also thinner than on an acoustic guitar, which is easier and less painful on your fingers.